-There’s only one thing that stirs my passion more than photography, and that’s my love of animals.
-Since I was a child I wanted nothing more than to ride horses, something my parents generously, though perhaps reluctantly, indulged.
+There’s only one thing that stirs my passion more than photography and that’s my love of animals.
+Throughout my childhood, I wanted nothing more than to ride and be around horses, something my parents generously – though perhaps reluctantly – indulged.

-In 2006, while studying Politics at the University of the West of England in Bristol, I had the opportunity to spend the summer working as a horse wrangler on a remote ranch in the mountains of Wyoming, USA.
+In 2006, while studying Politics at the University of the West of England in Bristol, I had the opportunity to spend a summer working as a wrangler on a horse ranch in the mountains of Wyoming, USA.
 Living out my childhood fantasy of being a cowgirl in a setting and culture I thought existed only in Western movies, I was able to combine my passion for horses with photography, which ultimately led me to where I am today.
-It was during my time at the wonderful Lazy L&B Ranch that I decided to try to transform my interest in photography into a full-time profession, and as the horse expression goes, once I had the bit between my teeth there was no stopping me.
+It was during my time at the wonderful Lazy L&B Ranch that I decided to transform my interest in photography into a full-time profession, and, as the horse expression goes, once I had the bit between my teeth there was no stopping me.

 To see more images of animals and to buy a print visit the prints store.